 Grout Installation

-Once the grout has set slightly, remove excess grout from the tile surfaces with a damp sponge.
-Rinse the sponge frequently to prevent grout residue from redepositing on the tiles.
-For wider grout lines, a grout finishing tool can be used to shape and smooth the joints.
-Allow the grout to cure completely before sealing.
+Once the grout has been slightly set, promptly wipe off the excess with a damp sponge to avoid residue buildup.
+For wider grout lines, consider using a grout finishing tool to smooth and shape them for a polished look.
+Always allow the grout to fully cure before moving on to sealing.

 Grout Sealing